 What we did

 During the course of our research into the industry, we identified that there was a strong case for a more flexible financing structure for the debt purchase sector as a whole.
-We worked closely with management to reposition the business as it had very strong, but overlooked, credit characteristics resulting from its significant cash generation and asset backing.
+We worked closely with management to reposition the business, highlighting its strong credit characteristics resulting from its significant cash generation and asset backing.

-As a result, in March 2012 Lowell issued a new high yield bond, and tapped this bond twice in 2013 and 2014 to support the strong growth of the business.
-As the first of its kind in Europe it was transformational for Lowell and its peers.
+As a result, in March 2012 Lowell issued a high yield bond, and tapped this bond twice in 2013 and 2014 to support the strong growth of the business.
+As the first of its kind in Europe, the high yield bond was transformational for Lowell and its peers.